IIT-PAVIS/GANzzle/README.md

 Have a look at our paper on [Arxiv](https://arxiv.org/abs/2207.05634).

-We will publish the PuzzleCelebA and PuzzleWikiArts soon.
+We will publish PuzzleCelebA and PuzzleWikiArts soon.

 To cite this paper: